 - In a medium size mixing bowl, whisk together the flour, cacao powder and salt.
 Set mixture aside.

-- To a high speed blender (such as a Vitamix) add the eggs, applesauce, oil, dates, vanilla and syrup.
+- I add the eggs, applesauce, oil, dates, vanilla and syrup.
 Process on high until smooth and creamy.

 - Add the wet ingredients to the dry and mix well to combine.
 Stir in the nuts.
 Pour the mixture into the prepared baking dish and bake for 33 to 35 minutes.
 Remove from oven and allow to cool slightly.
 Brownies are best served warm.